MiningMath

 Variable Mining Costs

-The software considers a fixed mining cost, which is applied beforehand in the economic formulation.
-This value is inputted in the user interface to make the software able to recognize this variable and fragment the previously calculated economic values in order to apply proper discounts to each block, whether (1) processed, (2) discarded, or (3) stocked and processed — here, mining costs are applied earlier than the processing costs and revenue.
+The software uses a fixed mining cost, which is incorporated into the economic formulation at an early stage.
+This value is entered through the user interface, enabling the software to recognize and adjust the pre-calculated economic values accordingly.
+The appropriate discounts are then applied to each block based on its status: whether it is (1) processed, (2) discarded, or (3) stockpiled and later processed.
+In all cases, mining costs are factored in before processing costs and revenue are considered.

 • Haul costs, in function of block's depth and/or the destination site.